logo for kids-sewing-projects.com

 Pick out a more complex pattern that has zippers or buttonholes.
 Choose your material and work on your project before moving on to the next lesson.

-Try silks or satins or more slippery materials and thicker materials (be sure your sewing machine can handle the thickness first, though).
+Try silks, satins, slippery and thicker materials (be sure your sewing machine can handle the thickness first).
 Start with a very simple pattern for this such as pajama pants or an elastic waist skirt, silks and satins can be frustrating, even for the more advanced sewer.
 Be sure to pin everything really well.
 Put the pins closer together, too.
-This will help keep the material from moving while you’re sewing.
+This will help keep the material from moving while you?re sewing.
 Another idea is a satin or silk pillow.
 Try one of these patterns...

 Rectangle Pillow